-All resident students have access to a streaming television service.
+All resident students have access to a streaming television service with a large variety of channels including HBO Max and Music Choice.
 You can access this service on your laptop, tablet and phone.
-You can also access this service on a TV if it is a Roku TV or if you add a Roku device to your TV.

 Resident students are eligible to apply for an on-campus parking permit.
 The cost of a resident student parking permit is $100 per semester.
 Public Safety manages the parking permit distribution process.

 Overnight guests must be 18 years of age or older.
 With prior permission from your roommate and the residence area staff, a student may apply for an overnight guest pass.
 Overnight guests are limited to a two-night stay within any seven day period.
 (Overnight guests between the ages of 16 and 18 are allowed guest privileges under special circumstances.
 Please see your Residence Director for more information.)